Needle Cast diseases of west coast Douglas-fir

 I seek to improve natural resource management of native tree species through research of both native and exotic invasive pathogens.

-I have previous experience studying phytophthora root rot in American chestnut, as well as Thousand Cankers Disease complex (Geosmithia morbida vectored by Pityophthorus juglandis).
+My current research focuses on needle cast diseases of west coast Douglas-fir.
+I have previous experience studying phytophthora root rot in American chestnut, as well as Thousand Cankers Disease complex.

-I am interested in continuing to research these and other pathogen diseases, including sudden oak death, Swiss needle cast, etc. It is my goal to become a forest pathologist with experience in molecular as well as applied methods of forest pest management.
+I am interested in continuing to research these and other pathogen diseases, including sudden oak death, laurel wilt, etc. It is my goal to become a forest pathologist with experience in molecular as well as applied methods of forest health management.

 See my academic awards here.